 Adolescent Birth: The occurrence of a live birth to a mother aged 15 and 19 years.

 - Data is sourced from Medtech and Ministry of Justice birth register. - The count of adolescent pregnancies includes women who have experienced miscarriages or given birth.
-These statistics are recorded during the mother's attendance at her antenatal checkups.

 Table 6.1: Number of adolescent births, Cook Islands 2021-2023